Appietro516/ShopTemplate/README.md

 Andrew Raftovich

-This project is a working shop with the ability to modify items, view product analytics, and view orders (COMING SOON) on an admin panel
+This shop template was built to be used to help set up a working shop with little to no work on the backend and a focus on frontend design for a quick deployment.
+This site uses a database designed to fit most potential products and a full admin panel to modify products, view & update orders, and analytical data about sales.

 ## Shop routes